Stringls/Stringls/README.md

 - 👋 Hi, I’m @Stringls
 - 👀 I’m interested in DevOps direction
 - 🌱 I’m currently learning DevOps tools and DevOps in general
-- 💞️ I’m looking for an offer)
+- 💞️ I’m looking for a сup of tee
 - 📫 How to reach me Telegram:  @stringls

 <!---